School of Health Professions Catalog

 Dr. John W. Schermerhorn was the first Dean of the School, appointed in August 1971.
 He was succeeded by Dr. William J. Gonyea in 1985.
 In 1988, Dr. Vernie A. Stembridge assumed duties as interim Dean.
 Dr. Gordon Green was appointed Dean in January 1991.
 In 2006, Dr. Raul Caetano became Dean and served until 2015.
 Dr. Jon Williamson was appointed Dean of the School in October 2015 after serving as interim Dean for nine months.

-The Clinical Nutrition Program is granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
+The Master of Clinical Nutrition Coordinated Program is granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

 The Master of Clinical Rehabilitation Counseling Program is accredited as a Rehabilitation Counseling Entry-Level Specialty Area by the Council for Accreditation of Counseling and Related Educational Programs.